This is the multi-page printable view of this section. Click here to print.

 1 HugeGraph-Server Overview

-HugeGraph-Server is the core part of the HugeGraph Project, contains submodules such as graph-core, backend, API.
+HugeGraph-Server is the core server component of the HugeGraph project.
+It includes submodules such as graph-core, backend, and API.

 2 Dependency for Building/Running